SketchUp/testup-2/README.md

 Output: C:\Users\Thomas\SourceTree\TestUp2\tests\results.json

 # Optional:
+# Overriding where the .log files from a test run will be saved.
+LogPath: C:\Users\Thomas\SourceTree\TestUp2\logs

+# Optional:
+# Overriding where the .run files from a test run will be saved.
+SavedRunsPath: C:\Users\Thomas\SourceTree\TestUp2\logs

+# Optional:
 # Set to true to prevent SketchUp from closing.
 Useful for debugging purposes.
 # Note that if `Output` is used the results won't be written until SketchUp is
 # closed.